nicolafan/nicolafan.github.io/portfolio.markdown

 I've developed this game because I wanted to challenge myself with the implementation of a poker AI.
 Right now the game has the simplest possible AI for the bots: they just play randomly.
 I hope to implement different techniques in the future for making the bots "intelligent".

-The implementation of the game and the interface should be finished, but I wish to refactor the code and to add tests in the future.
+The implementation of the game and the interface should be finished, but I wish to refactor the code and to add more tests in the future.

 ### :link: Links